-Scholarly, during the 2018 ministerial reform of the architectural curriculum, BIM has been introduced as a module " modelling and simulation BIM" for the third level of architectural training in the LMD (Licence-Master-Doctorat) system.
+Scholarly, during the 2018 ministerial reform of the architectural curriculum, BIM was introduced as a module "modelling and simulation BIM" for the third level of architectural training in the LMD (Licence-Master-Doctorate) system.
 This initiative is a very important step in the implementation of BIM in Algeria.
-First of all, it helps to overcome the barrier of lack of BIM training for architects.
+First, it helps to overcome the barrier of lack of BIM training for architects.
 Secondly, it trains and initiates the next generation of architects to adopt BIM as a design and build process.

-Research was carried out by Bouguerra et al. (2020a) to investigate the best practices and the challenges of BIM implementation in the AEC industry in Algeria.
-The researchers conducted a questionnaire survey from practitioners' perspectives (architects, engineers, and contractors) in Algeria.
-The challenges were classified into three groups: technology, process, and policy.
+A research was carried out by Bouguerra et al. (2019) to investigate the best practices and the challenges of BIM implementation in the AEC industry in Algeria.
+The researchers conducted a questionnaire survey from practitioners' perspectives (architects, engineers and contractors) in Algeria.
+The challenges were classified into three groups: technology, process and policy.
 The researchers found that the most critical challenges were within policy and process factors followed by BIM technology factors.
 On one hand, the most critical challenges could be summarised as a lack of standards on how to collaborate, lack of contractual agreement, lack of the client's requirements and the BIM software high cost.
 On the other hand, regarding the best practices, the findings were consistent with challenges where more effort should be taken regarding policy and process factors compared to technology.
-In another research based on the same survey, Bouguerra et al. (2020b) investigated the BIM awareness, capabilities, and maturity of the Algerian construction industry.
+In another research based on the same survey, Bouguerra, Yaik-Wah and Ali (2020) investigated the BIM awareness, capabilities and maturity of the Algerian construction industry.
 The study proposed a mixed approach to implementing BIM with both the government and the industry.
-The finding suggested a preliminary framework for the implementation of BIM based on previous theories and the questionnaire survey's findings, "starting with the technical aspect such as training and awareness, then policy aspects such as BIM drivers support and motivation, followed by process aspects such as change management and finally, changing the contractual environment and elaborating a national BIM policy and mandating BIM usage" (Bouguerra et al., 2020b).
-The present paper tries to investigate if the profiles of actors in the construction industry impact the implementation of BIM in Algeria.
-Thus, this research will focus on the viewpoint of architects by studying the individual perceptions of BIM benefits and implementation barriers from the architect's perspective.
-Different multi-influence factors selected in the current study, namely work type (design firm, project owner, contractor), organisation size, experience length, and CAD and BIM knowledge, extends the current knowledge on BIM individual perceptions and contributes to improving the implementation framework of BIM in Algeria and other countries with similar construction environment and context.
+The finding suggested a preliminary framework for the implementation of BIM based on previous theories and the questionnaire survey's findings:

+Starting with the technical aspect such as training and awareness, then policy aspects such as BIM drivers support and motivation, followed by process aspects such as change management and finally, changing the contractual environment and elaborating a national BIM policy and mandating BIM usage.
+(Bouguerra, Yaik-Wah and Ali, 2020)

+This study tries to investigate if the profiles of actors in the construction industry impact the implementation of BIM in Algeria.
+Thus, this research will focus on the viewpoint of architects by studying the individual perceptions of BIM benefits and implementation barriers from the architects' perspective.
+Different multi-influence factors selected in the current study, namely work type (design firm, project owner, contractor), organisation size, experience length and CAD and BIM knowledge, extend the current knowledge on BIM individual perceptions and contribute to improving the implementation framework of BIM in Algeria and other countries with similar construction environment and context.